CUBRID/node-cubrid/Readme.md

 for the <b>CUBRID</b> database engine (www.cubrid.org).

 The driver is under constant development and the current release is the <b>1.0</b>, which features:
-- Rich database support: Connect, Query, Fetch, Execute, Commit, Rollback, DB Schema etc.
+- Rich database support: Connect, Query, Fetch, Execute, Commit, Rollback, and DB Schema etc.
 - Out of the box driver events model
-- <b>10.000</b>+ LOC, including the driver test code and demos
+- 10.000+ LOC, including the driver test code and demos
 - 50+ test cases
 - HTML documentation
 - User demos: E2E scenarios, web sites